scottgirard/Group-14-Project/Final Project/README.md

 The demo is, however, useful for exploring a version of the application prior to installing it locally.

+In the future we may rewrite the currency converter functionality to use javascript locally and avoid the costly callbacks to the server for updates.

 ## Usage

 ### To Convert one currency to another: